MicrosoftDocs/mslearn-tailspin-spacegame-web-deploy/README.md

 my name is shahjahan and i am from Azure devops team Hi this is durga joined in mindtree
 # Contributing
+need to addd some changes to this readme file
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.